Garrett Wilson

-Early life and high school career
+Early life

-Wilson was born on July 22, 2000, in Columbus, Ohio and grew up in Chicago, Illinois and Ohio.
-He moved from Dublin, Ohio, to Texas at age 11.
+Wilson was born in Chicago on July 22, 2000, but grew up in Dublin, Ohio (a suburb of Columbus) until the age of 11.
 He attended Lake Travis High School in Austin, Texas, winning a 6A state championship along with Charlie Brewer in 2016; Wilson would go on to break multiple Lake Travis wide receiver records, including total career receptions (204), total yards (3,359) and total touchdowns (55).
 Wilson played in the 2019 All-American Bowl.
-Coming out of high school, Wilson was a 5 star recruit, was ranked the nations #2 receiver, and the nations number 20 overall player.
-He committed to play college football at Ohio State University.
+A five-star recruit, he was ranked as the second-highest receiver and committed to play college football at Ohio State University.

 College career

 As a true freshman at Ohio State in 2019, Wilson played in all 14 games and had 30 receptions for 432 yards and five touchdowns.
 Entering 2020, he was moved from an outside receiver to slot receiver.
 On November 21, 2020, Wilson became the second player in school history to record four straight games with at least 100 yards receiving.
-On December 27, 2021, Wilson announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL Draft.
+Wilson opted out of the 2022 Rose Bowl to focus on preparing for the 2022 NFL draft.